Recap: The Simpsons S6E20: Two Dozen and One Greyhounds

 - Funny Background Event: The Escaped Animal Rampage above, playing out behind an oblivious Kent.

 - Getting Crap Past the Radar: Getting past nothing.
-We actually see Santa's Little Helper mounting She's The Fastest, albeit from the shoulders up."It looks like he's trying to jump over her but can't get all the way there."
+We actually see Santa's Little Helper mounting She's The Fastest, albeit from the shoulders up (some versions do exist where the shot is not cropped and viewers do see more of SLH mounting She's The Fastest)."It looks like he's trying to jump over her but can't get all the way there."

 - I Am Spartacus: Invoked by Bart as he makes all the puppies stand up to get closer to his socks.